JSS University Mysore Allied Sciences 2026

 This Story also Contains

-The Indian Army BSc Nursing exam selection process includes an online test, an interview, and a medical examination.
+The Indian Army BSc Nursing exam selection process includes shortlisting through NEET UG 2026, followed by the TOGIGE (Test of General Intelligence and General English), PAT (Psychological Assessment Test), and an interview.
 Candidates must meet specific criteria related to education, age, and physical fitness.
 Appearing for the NEET entrance exam is also mandatory for admission to the program.
 Those who qualify can join the Military Nursing Service with a Permanent or Short Service Commission, starting a rewarding career in the Indian Army.

 The Indian Army BSc Nursing 2026 exam is a great opportunity for young female aspirants aiming to serve in the Military Nursing Service (MNS).
-This BSc nursing entrance exam offers admission to prestigious nursing colleges under the Armed Forces Medical Services.
+This BSc nursing entrance exam offers admission to top nursing colleges under the Armed Forces Medical Services (AFMS).
 Aspirants passing the entrance exam will be enrolled in a four-year undergraduate program in nursing.
-Below are the key highlights of the exam:

 Details | Indian Army BSc Nursing 2026 |